You are here

 Questions and Answers About Colorado Dropout Rates

-What Is the Dropout Rate?
-The Colorado dropout rate is an annual rate, reflecting the percentage of all students enrolled in grades 7-12 who leave school during a single school year.
+What is the dropout rate?
+The Colorado dropout rate is an annual rate, reflecting the percentage of all students enrolled in grades 7-12 who leave school during a single school year without subsequently attending another school or educational program.
 It is calculated by dividing the number of dropouts by a membership base which includes all students who were in membership any time during the year.
 In accordance with a 1993 legislative mandate, beginning with the 1993-94 school year, the dropout rate calculation excludes expelled students.

-Number of students part of same membership base at any time during year X
+Total number of students that were part of the same membership base at any time during the 2007 – 2008 school year

-Can the Dropout Rate Be Multiplied by Four to Find Out How Many Students Drop Out Over the Four Years of High School?
+Can the dropout rate be multiplied by four to find out how many students drop out over the four years of high school?
 No. The dropout rate is an annual rate only.
-It is not statistically valid to simply multiply the annual rate by four to find out how many students dropped out during high school.
-The graduation rate, however, provides a measure of how many students completed graduation requirements.
+It is not statistically valid to multiply the annual rate by four to find out how many students dropped out during high school.
+Similarly, it is not statistically valid to multiply the dropout rate by four and subtract this number from 100 to determine the graduation rate.

-Are Students Who Transfer to a GED Program Counted as Dropouts?
+Are students who transfer to a GED program counted as dropouts?
 No. For the purposes of the dropout rate, students who enter a GED program not run by a Colorado school district are counted as transfers and not as dropouts.
-These students will negatively affect the graduation rate for the district, school, and cohort they last attended, because they will be added to the graduation base (or graduation rate denominator) whether they receive a GED certificate or not.
+However, these students will negatively affect the graduation rate for the district, school, and cohort they last attended, because they will be added to the graduation base (or graduation rate denominator) whether they receive a GED certificate or not.

 Definitions of Terms Used in the Dropout Rate Reports